-The trigBoard is an IoT project that does one thing - it pushes you a notification triggered by a digital input.Designed by KD Circuits, Ships from United States of America

-Well, it can do a lot more than just send push notifications, but that was the initial idea.
-Since its inception over a year ago, I have used this board for the following projects: Monitors every...Read More…

-Well, it can do a lot more than just send push notifications, but that was the initial idea.
-Since its inception over a year ago, I have used this board for the following projects:

-Monitors every door in my house (garage too) with simple magnetic door sensors.
-I get an immediate notification on my phone using "Push Safer" when any of these doors opens.

-*Current page:* The trigBoard is a Battery Powered IoT project that does one thing - it pushes you a notification triggered by a digital input.Designed by KD Circuits, Ships from United States of America
+The trigBoard is a Battery Powered IoT project that does one thing - it pushes you a notification triggered by a digital input.Designed by KD Circuits in United States of America

 Well, it can do a lot more than just send push notifications, but that was the initial idea.
 Just another ESP8266 WiFi board?
 Let's see: LOW POWER!
 That's the special sauce right there.
 When id...Read More…

 Well, it can do a lot more than just send push notifications, but that was the initial idea.
 Just another ESP8266 WiFi board?
 Let's see:

 Monitors every door in my house (garage too) with simple magnetic door sensors.
 I get an immediate notification on my phone using "Push Safer" when any of these doors opens.